 It’s always a wonderful thought to have a furry little companion waiting for you to return home.
 However, what people usually don’t realise is that pets are family and they come with a set of responsibilities.

 We often hear of glaringly public animal abuse cases of strays such as this man who murdered a pregnant cat by placing it in a dryer of a launderette.
-He had been sentenced to 34 months’ jail and RM40,000 fine.
+He had been sentenced to 34 months in jail and a RM40,000 fine.

 And then there are cases where the perpetrators are unknown, such as this dog that was painted green in Subang.
 It could have either been a complete stranger with psychotic tendencies or worse, the owner themselves.